Integrate Heap with Optimizely Web Experimentation

 COUNT(DISTINCT p.user_id) AS users_converted,

-FROM heap.all_events e
+FROM main_production.experiment_viewed e

-LEFT JOIN heap.all_events p
+LEFT JOIN main_production.purchase p

 ON e.user_id = p.user_id